llealloo/audiolink/README.md

    - AudioLink.meta
 5. Reopen unity
 6. Download and install the [latest AudioLink release](https://github.com/llealloo/vrc-udon-audio-link/releases/latest)
+7. If using AudioReactiveObject or AudioReactiveLight components, you will need to manually re-enable the "Audio Data" under AudioLink "experimental" settings.
+This feature is now considered experimental until VRChat *maybe* gives us native asynchronous readback.
-7. In scene(s) containing old versions of AudioLink:
+8. In scene(s) containing old versions of AudioLink:
    1. Delete both AudioLink and AudioLinkController prefabs from the scene
    2. Re-add AudioLink and AudioLinkController to the scene by dragging the prefabs from the AudioLink folder in projects *(world creators only)*
    3. Click the "Link all sound reactive objects to this AudioLink" button on AudioLink inspector panel *(world creators only)*
    4. Drag the AudioSource you were using previously into the AudioLink audio source parameter
       - NOTE: If you previously used AudioLinkInput, you are welcome to continue doing so, however now in 2.5+ AudioLink is much smarter about inputs.
 Try dragging it straight into the AudioLink / audio source parameter!
-7. If using AudioReactiveObject or AudioReactiveLight components, you will need to manually re-enable the "Audio Data" under AudioLink "experimental" settings.
-This feature is now considered experimental until VRChat *maybe* gives us native asynchronous readback.

 ## First time setup